-Sarah is the CEO of Women's Aid.
-Previously Sarah was the CEO of Ruhama, the NGO working nationally with women affected by prostitution including victims of sex trafficking, and before that she managed the National Domestic Violence Helpline with Women's Aid.
-She has extensive experience of work in the community and voluntary sector both in Ireland and abroad.
-Sarah is currently also the Chairperson of CAP International, an international network of frontline organisations working in the field of prostitution/human trafficking.
+Sarah is the current CEO of Women's Aid, a leading national frontline and advocacy organisation working to end domestic violence and abuse in Ireland.
+Previously Sarah was the CEO of Ruhama, the NGO working nationally with women affected by prostitution including victims of sex trafficking, and before this she was the Manager of the National Domestic Violence Helpline.
+Sarah has extensive additional experience of work in the community and voluntary sector both in Ireland and abroad.

 Ethel was elected Deputy General Secretary of Ireland's largest trade union in 2017.
 As SIPTU Deputy General Secretary for Organising and Membership Development she is responsible for the union's organising, campaigning, education and learning, communications, equality and a network of District Councils.
 She has led high profile campaigns such as the Justice for Clerys Workers Campaign and Fair Play campaign for union recognition for the Republic of Ireland's international women's football team.
 She is a member of the Executive Council of the Irish Congress of Trade Unions.